atomisthq/docs/docs/getting-started/configure-atomist-with-ci.md

 Atomist can listen for CI events, correlate them with the commits that triggered the build, and show contextualized notifications in the Slack channel.

 To enable this, we need to connect Atomist to your CI system.
 Atomist currently works with Travis CI and Jenkins.
-Use the either the [Travis CI](#travis-ci) or [Jenkins](#jenkins) section to help you configure Atomist to connect with you CI.
+Use either the [Travis CI](#travis-ci) or [Jenkins](#jenkins) section to help you configure Atomist to connect with your CI.

 ### Travis CI Setup

 Travis uses your GitHub user access token.
 Once you have set up Travis for your GitHub account, you are ready to go.
 No additional authorization required.
 If you have not yet setup Travis and want to as part of getting started with Atomist, please see the [Travis getting started](https://docs.travis-ci.com/user/for-beginners) documentation.

+!!! note ""
+    Atomist works with Travis-CI.org and Travis-CI.com.
+Travis Enterprise is not currently supported.

 You will need to enable your projects to be built using Travis, if they aren't already set up.
 See the [Travis documentation](https://docs.travis-ci.com/user/for-beginners) to set up Travis builds.